dappnode/DAppNodeDocs/docs/user/getting-started/connect-dappnode-to-the-router.md

 # Connect your dappnode to the router

-DAppNode offers a seamless plug-and-play experience.
-For optimal performance and to ensure smooth operation, please connect your DAppNode to your router and enable UPnP settings within the router.
+Dappnode offers a seamless plug-and-play experience.
+For optimal performance and to ensure smooth operation, please connect your Dappnode to your router and enable UPnP settings within the router.

 ![Connect to router](/img/connect-to-router.png)